 Healthy Banana Waffles with no added sugar, a simple, but delicious breakfast or brunch recipe for the whole family.
 The edges are crispy and perfectly golden, while the inside is fluffy and cooked to perfection.
-Buttery, but light, these banana waffles are a quick and easy treat for those lazy days when we feel like spoiling ourselves.
+Buttery, but light, these banana waffles are a quick and easy treat.

 And there is no need for refined sugar, the mashed banana, if ripe and sweet, will do an excellent job here.
 Plus, if you choose to serve them with maple syrup, honey or any other syrup, you get extra sweetness from there, so no need for unnecessary empty calories.